 Step-1: Go to Settings and then Update and Security.

-Step-2: After that, click Recovery from the options and then select Reset this PC and click on Get started.
+Step-2: After that, click Recovery from the options and then click on Get started under the Reset this PC section.
 The computer will confirm, whether you want to keep the files or remove them.
 Choose the option that best suits you and proceed from there.

 After resetting you will get a fresh copy of Windows 10 on your PC.
 But I hope that it won’t have to come to this point.